 - Let the Mujadara rest then serve.
 When the rice and lentils are fully cooked, let them sit for about 10 minutes undisturbed, then garnish with parsley and serve with a bit of the crispy onion rings on top.

 What to serve with mujadara?

 To serve mujadara lentils and rice the traditional way, you'll dish it in bowls and add the crispy onion on top.
-For sides, we typically add some plain yogurt and a big fresh Mediterranean salad such as cucumber and tomato salad, fattoush salad, balela salad, or shirazi salad.
+For sides, we typically add some plain yogurt and a big fresh Mediterranean salad such as cucumber and tomato salad, tomato and feta salad, fattoush salad, balela salad, or shirazi salad.

 More lentil recipes to try

 Mujadara: Lentils and Rice with Crispy Onions

 - 1 cup black lentils, sorted and rinsed

 - ¼ cup Extra virgin olive oil, more for later

 - 2 large yellow onions, diced (4 cups)